 As the celebrated novelist Joseph Conrad once wrote, “To make you see, to make you hear, to make you feel.
 That is all, and that is everything.”

-In this article, we will dive deep into the world of emotions in fiction, exploring why evoking emotion is paramount and how can enrich readers’ experience.
+In this article, we will dive deep into the world of emotions in fiction, exploring why evoking emotion is paramount and how it can enrich readers’ experience.

 “The fundamental aim of our art is the creation of this inner life of a human spirit, and its expression in an artistic form.
 You must live it by actually experiencing feelings that are analogous (similar) to it, each and every time you repeat the process of creating it.”
+Constantin Stanislavski

-Creating Relatable Characters: The Roots of ConnectionAbeLincoln
+Creating Relatable Characters: The Roots of Connection

 Emotions are the roots from which relatable characters spring forth.
-It was Abraham Lincoln who eloquently compared character to a tree and reputation to its shadow, highlighting that the shadow is what we perceive, but the tree is the essence.
+It was Abraham Lincoln who eloquently compared character to a tree, and reputation to its shadow, highlighting that the shadow is what we perceive, but the tree is the essence.

 Characters in fiction come alive when readers can identify with their emotional experiences.